Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 Why do salon clients still prefer calling over online booking?

-73% of salon clients prefer calling because they have questions about services, pricing, or availability that online booking cannot answer (Source: Square Salon Industry Report, 2025).
+73% of salon clients prefer calling because they have questions about services, pricing, or availability that online booking can’t answer (Source: Square Salon Industry Report, 2025).
 New clients especially want to ask about hair types, product options, and stylist recommendations before committing.
 Complex bookings and last-minute requests also drive phone preference.

 Does Vagaro have a built-in phone answering solution?